Class WSlider

 • sliderMoved

-public JSignal1<Integer> sliderMoved()
+public JSignal1<java.lang.Integer> sliderMoved()

 Signal emitted while the user drags the slider.